carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 - Bump package.json version
 - Add notes to Changelog

+This command will not create a commit nor tag.
 Afterwards, perform the following manually:

 ```sh
 # 1. Stage prepared files for a commit